juliansteenbakker/mobile_scanner/README.md

 If you don't provide a controller, you can't control functions like the torch(flash) or switching camera.

-If you don't set allowDuplicates to false, you can get multiple scans in a very short time, causing things like pop() to fire lots of times.
+If you don't set `detectionSpeed` to `DetectionSpeed.noDuplicates`, you can get multiple scans in a very short time, causing things like pop() to fire lots of times.

 Example without controller: